Powderly, Texas: Geography

+Demographics

+Powderly first appeared as a census-designated place in the 2010 U.S. census.

 Camp Maxey

 Camp Maxey Texas Army National Guard training facility, 8 mi north of Paris, is located in north-central Lamar County, along the southwest side of Powderly.
-The installation serves as a training center for the Texas National Guard, and most of the original buildings were demolished or sold and removed; in 1990 the camp's sewage treatment plant was used by the city of Paris.
+The installation serves as a training center for the Texas National Guard, and most of the original buildings were demolished or sold and removed; in 1990, the camp's sewage treatment plant was used by the city of Paris.

 Camp Maxey, originally a World War II infantry-training camp, was named in honor of Samuel Bell Maxey, a brigadier general in the Confederate States Army.
 It was activated on July 15, 1942, under the command of Col. C. H. Palmer.
 The first division to be trained at the camp, the 102d Infantry Division, was organized and activated on September 15, 1942, under Gen. John B. Anderson.
 Col. Robert C. Annin succeeded Palmer as commander on March 25, 1943.
 In addition to the army ground forces trained at Camp Maxey, army service forces and army air forces played a role in the development of camp activities.
 The varied terrain provided facilities for working out problems of infantry training to meet modern battle conditions.
-An artillery range, obstacle course, infiltration course, and "German Village" were included in training maneuvers.
+An artillery range, obstacle course, infiltration course, and "German village" were included in training maneuvers.
 Troop capacity was 44,931.
 The camp was put on an inactive status on October 1, 1945.

 Most of Camp Maxey is centered on the Pat Mayse Lake Project, a popular recreational facility with activities such as swimming, boating, fishing and camping.
 When Pat Mayse Lake was constructed, parts of the northern edge of the base were inundated.
 The damsite is on Sanders Creek (a tributary of the Red River) approximately one mile south of the town of Chicota, 4 mi northwest of Powderly and 13 mi north of Paris.
 Pat Mayse Lake is a 6000 acre reservoir built and maintained by the US Army Corps of Engineers.
 Surrounded by 15000 acre of wooded land, it offers campgrounds with 200 sites providing water and electricity.
 The Army Corps of Engineers operates four recreational areas at the lake.
 Facilities in these areas include boat ramps, campsites, restrooms, swimming beaches, and trailer dump stations.
 Shorebank access is also available in the reservoir's tailrace area.
 A large number of personnel frequent the lake yearly.

 Pat Mayse Lake provides excellent opportunities for fishing and hunting.
 Sport fish species in the lake include largemouth bass, white crappie, sunfish, striped bass, channel and flathead catfish, and other common fish species.
 These lands are managed for upland game and whitetail deer and are open as a public hunting area.
-The game species present include deer, fox squirrel, gray squirrel, bobwhite quail, morning dove, cottontail rabbit, raccoon, turkey and fox.
+The game species present include deer, fox squirrel, gray squirrel, bobwhite quail, mourning dove, cottontail rabbit, raccoon, turkey and fox.